These TU technology tools allow students to continue academic activities from any location.

-For help with technology-related issues like connectivity, service, or login issues, use the chat tool below to contact Student Computing Services.
+For help with technology-related issues like connectivity, service, or login issues, use the chat tool in the lower right corner to contact Student Computing Services.
 See hours and other support options, including email, text message and phone, at Support & Self-Help Resources.

 You can submit a TechHelp online service request at any time.